davidB/tracing-opentelemetry-instrumentation-sdk/init-tracing-opentelemetry/README.md

     Ok(())
 }
 ```

+AND Call `opentelemetry_api::global::shutdown_tracer_provider();` on shutdown of the app to be sure to send the pending trace,...

-To configure opentelemetry tracer & tracing, you can use function fom `init_tracing_opentelemetry::tracing_subscriber_ext`, but they are very opinionated (and WIP to make them more customizable and friendly), so we recommend to make your own composition, but look at the code (to avoid some issue) and share your feedback.
+To configure opentelemetry tracer & tracing, you can use the functions from `init_tracing_opentelemetry::tracing_subscriber_ext`, but they are very opinionated (and WIP to make them more customizable and friendly), so we recommend making your composition, but look at the code (to avoid some issue) and share your feedback.

 ```rust
 pub fn build_loglevel_filter_layer() -> tracing_subscriber::filter::EnvFilter {